JashawnRogers/braided-beauty-client/README.md

 - This README documents the frontend only.
 Backend behavior, required API contracts, and deployment infrastructure details live outside this repo.
 - There are some duplicate or legacy-looking files in the tree, such as `AdminCalendarPage 2.tsx` and `calendarApi 2.ts`.
 They do not appear to be part of the main route setup and are not treated as the primary implementation here.
-- The frontend contains some debug-oriented console usage in a few auth pages.
-That is current repo behavior, not recommended README guidance.

 ## Onboarding Notes